osamaadam/slack-garcon/README.md

-# Garcon 🎩
+# Garcon

 A delightful TypeScript Slack bot powered by Google's Gemini AI.
-Just mention @Garcon in any channel or thread, and watch as this charming digital waiter serves up intelligent responses with professional flair.
+Just mention @Garcon in any channel or thread, and watch as this charming digital assistant serves up intelligent responses with the full context of your conversation.

 ## Features

 - 🤖 Responds to mentions in channels and threads
-- 🧵 Full thread context awareness
+- 🧵 Full thread context awareness - fetches entire conversation history
-- 🖼️ Image and receipt analysis powered by Gemini Pro Vision
+- 🖼️ Image analysis powered by Gemini Pro Vision
-- 📊 Aggregates food orders from conversation threads
+- 💰 Smart bill splitting with proportional charge distribution
-- 💰 Automatically calculates bill splits from receipt images
+- 🎭 Fully customizable personality via `system_prompt.txt`
-- 🌐 Multi-language support (English, Arabic, Franko/Arabizi)
+- 🧠 Powered by Google Gemini AI (`gemini-2.5-pro`)
-- 🧠 Powered by Google Gemini AI
+- 🔄 Built-in retry logic with exponential backoff for reliability
 - ⚡️ Built with TypeScript for type safety
 - 🔌 Socket Mode for easy local development